 Dela Plast is a plastic injection moulding manufacturer in Pretoria.
 We specialise in contract injection moulding which means we supply customers products of which the customer owns the mould.
 We get many pricing requests from enthusiastic customers for plastic products or components they require for their businesses.
 Purchasing a non-existing plastic component is not as easy as just placing an order.
 A lot of work goes into the product design that is not always foreseen when a great idea is conceived.
 But through proper design and planning, mould and production costs can be reduced.

-Product development is a process from design to production.
 We can advise you on your product development process:

 One of the main problems is that a client does not always know how to go about in developing this product and what the costs related are.
 One of the biggest hurdles in plastic injection moulding is the costs of the moulds.
 Moulds need to be made of high quality tool steel to resist the impact of the pressure of the heated plastic that goes through the tiny components(gates) to fill your mould for uniform products.